-Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status ▪ Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. ▪ The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. ▪ GMN holds 20 tenements in the Araxá Project in eastern Bahia.
-GMN has 100% ownership of the 20 granted tenements.
+Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status ▪ Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings. ▪ The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. ▪ GMN holds 136 tenements in the Down Under Project in eastern Bahia.
+GMN has 100% ownership of the 136 granted tenements.
 The tenements are in good standing ▪ All mining permits in Brazil are subject to state and landowner royalties, pursuant to article 20, § 1, of the Constitution and article 11, "b", of the Mining Code.
 In Brazil, the Financial Compensation for the Exploration of Mineral Resources (Compensação Financeira por Exploração Mineral - CFEM) is a royalty to be paid to the Federal Government at rates that can vary from 1% up to 3.5%, depending on the substance.
-It is worth noting that CFEM rates for mining rare earth elements are 2%. ▪ There are no known serious impediments to obtaining a licence to operate in the area.
-Existing or applications for environmental protection areas will constrain the way work is done but does not automatically preclude work on the tenements.
-Exploration done by other parties ▪ Acknowledgment and appraisal of exploration by other parties. ▪ Mining of Niobium and Phosphate has been carried out in the region for many decades and the presence of significant REE has also been known but not exploited.
-Geology ▪ Deposit type, geological setting and style of mineralisation. ▪ The mineralisation in the region consists of secondary niobium, phosphorus and REE associated with deeply weathered profiles over late Cretaceous age carbonatites. ▪ Mineralisation is present in both the profile directly overlying the
+It is worth noting that CFEM rates for mining rare earth elements are 2%. ▪ There are potential impediments to obtaining a licence to operate in the area due to a recent Application for an Environmental Protection Area over the northeastern portion of the Varzedo Prospect.
+The application has not been approved at present. ▪ Existing applications for environmental protection areas will constrain the way work is done but does not automatically preclude work on the tenements.
+Exploration done by other parties ▪ Acknowledgment and appraisal of exploration by other parties. ▪ No known exploration for REE has been carried out on the exploration licence application areas.
+Exploration for other minerals is known over the licence areas and a quartz mine is present on one of the Varzedo tenements and a small iron mine also.
+Minor Mn and Ti deposits/occurrences are known near some of the Varzedo tenements Geology ▪ Deposit type, geological setting and style of mineralisation. ▪ The mineralisation in the region consists of ionic adsorbed clay and residual heavy mineral concentrations of REE elements associated with deeply weathered profiles